 This doesn't mean anything.
 Or rather it shouldn't but Orson gave in, if only for a minute.

 And he still couldn't forget about the ball game, since it has some weight the phantom grandchild could not possibly hope to rival for some reason.
 Which reminded me that unlike the ball game, this beautiful grandchild nonsense I actually had the heart to dismiss as sappy and trivial.
 Still, I'm not so sure whether it would have helped Orson.
 He was quite miserable from the sound of it, regressing to an infantile state where all he wanted was his pa and ma to pat his head and assure him that all is well—predestination, after all, is what you have when you slithered from your mother's womb, and that includes pa and ma.
 The eldest brother, too, how he missed the eldest brother.
-These people you will have anyway no matter what choices you make, unlike his wife and children who were fruits of his labour, and he didn't want anything to do with fruits of his labour.
+These people you will have anyway no matter what choices you make, unlike his wife and children who were fruits of his labour.
+And his labour freaked him out.
 From my end, I imagined him sucking his thumb.
 What a short journey indeed from a cup of black grit to assisting an old man overcoming his existential dread.

-I wish this was real and can be exorcised.
-Indeed I wish I could do more for Orson, but I thought, I'm no more capable to soothe his suffering than a plumber is to remove wisdom teeth.
-A plumber plumbs and to remove teeth you go see a medical professional.
+I wish this was real and could be exorcised.
+Indeed I wish I could do more for Orson, but surely I'm no more capable to soothe his suffering than, say, a footballer is to remove wisdom teeth?
+A footballer plays ball and so to remove teeth you go see a medical professional. . .
 Speaking of medical professionals, third time's the charm: I suggested to Orson that he should consider seeing a doctor of some kind, since if anything they could offer him a hand in remedying the depressive bouts.
 I didn't know what to do with the prophetic visions, so I advised him not to think much of them.
 He lived a good life, had neither reason nor right to fret.
 To my surprise he said yes, even if it was a dull yes.
 Then I invited him for more coffee, preferably not in the usual place, but Orson declined and thanked me for listening to him.
 Came a stretch of silence; neither of us had anything to say.
 Despite the thought of discussing football again crossing my mind, in the end silence prevailed.

 And as far as words from his lips go, there marked the end of the dread, with but a whimper.